weeg/safemail/README.md

 This is a plugin for [Kirby](http://getkirby.com/) that prevents email address to be scanned by bots.

+## How it works?

+Safemail converts the email address to ASCII characters with, the mailto: part as well.
+And reverses the order of the text part of the email.
+This way spam bots are not able to recognize the email address (hopefully :)), however leaving it still functional.

+The only sideback of this solution is, if you are trying to copy the email address it will be in backward. i.e: moc.elpmaxe@olleh

 ## Installation

 Put the `safemail.php` in `/site/plugins`.